Fill your College Details

 4. Maintenance and Updates

-Regularly review and update schemas to reflect changes in business logic, reporting requirements, or system performance.
-Design for easy modification at each layer to minimize disruption and facilitate ongoing maintenance.
+Regularly revisit and update schemas as necessary, in order to adapt to changes in business rules, reporting needs, or baseline performance.
+Try to design schema attributes for easy changes on each layer, so as to minimize interruption and ongoing maintenance burden.

 Advantages of Three Schema Architecture